 Divorce is life-changing; it can be emotionally and physically draining.
 The routine is changed, everyday life is different, and some couples cope better than others.
-It can be difficult to adjust to a new way of doing things.
-Picking up the kids, cooking dinner, and cleaning the house are now responsibilities that need extra planning.
+It cannot be easy to adjust to a new way of doing things.
+Picking up the kids, cooking dinner, and cleaning the house are now responsibilities requiring extra planning.

 Sometimes everything falls into place with two households instead of one.
-You're able to easily organize your schedules to share parenting responsibilities.
+You're able to organize your schedules to share parenting responsibilities easily.
 Yet, this is not always the case.
-Conflict, resentment, and stress can throw well thought out plans into chaos.
+Conflict, resentment, and stress can throw well-thought-out plans into chaos.
 Divorce counseling is always a good start.
-It can help ease the transition from married to divorced and can provide solutions for dealing with conflict and anger.\
+It can help ease the transition from married to divorced and provide solutions for conflict and anger.\

 Dealing with divorce is stressful, and when tempers flare, children suffer.
 Arguing, avoiding, and blaming are common, and sometimes children are the focus of the fighting.
 Sharing custody is the biggest decision a couple must make when going through a divorce.
 If a divorce is particularly nasty, sharing custody is not an easy thing to negotiate.

-The best choice for any family going through a divorce is one that reduces conflict and provides the most amicable solution.
+The best choice for any family going through a divorce reduces conflict and provides the most amicable solution.
 While parallel parenting may be perfect for one family, it may not be the best fit for another.
-Like other custody agreements, there are positive and negative sides to parallel parenting.
+Like other custody agreements, there are positive and negative sides to this parenting.
 However, it is sometimes the only option, and in some cases, parallel parenting is court-ordered.

 What Is Parallel Parenting?

-Parallel parenting can be difficult, but in cases where amicable behavior is not an option, this may be the only way to move forward.
+This kind of parenting can be difficult, but in cases where amicable behavior is not an option, this may be the only way to move forward.
 This type of parenting works when both parties stick to the rules, pick up and drop off according to pre-determined times, and meet with the parenting coordinator to settle disputes.
-Parallel parenting gives each parent control over how the child is raised while they are in their care.
+This kind of parenting gives each parent control over how the child is raised while caring.

 How Parallel Parenting Works

-Parallel parenting is all about maintaining the peace.
-Almost all contact between the parents is done through email, or the mediator, with little to no face-to-face contact.
+This parenting is all about maintaining peace.
+Almost all parents' contact is done through email, or the mediator, with little to no face-to-face contact.
 Pick-up and drop-off times are negotiated.
 Once the times are set, both parties must stick to them.
 Each parent will have control over what the child eats, wears, and does while they are with that parent.
 Special events and any other activities that both parents may want to have to say over must be negotiated through the mediator.

-Rules for behavior are set individually, although it would be best if these rules were agreed to mutually.
-Parallel parenting can be tailored and custom fit for each family.
+Rules for behavior are set individually; it would be best if these rules were agreed to mutually.
+Parallel guardianship can be tailored and custom fit for each family.
 The parenting coordinator will do their best to assure fair and rational outcomes.
 Some couples insist on no face-to-face contact while other couples are more flexible; all of this is discussed with the coordinator.